PavlidisLab/rdp/docs/customization.md

 If you want to use a different source, you can provide a custom implementation of the `OntologyResolver` interface or ask us by [opening an issue on the RDP GitHub repository](https://github.com/PavlidisLab/rdp/issues).

-### Deleting an ontology
+### Deleting a category

-Deleting an ontology is irreversible and is only possible if it is not being used.
+Deleting a category is irreversible and is only possible if it is not being used (there are no users that are associated with any of the category terms).
 If your ontology is being used, consider deactivating it instead.

 ![Interface for deleting an ontology.](images/delete-an-ontology.png)